-Luminance: Since our model’s face doesn’t have a lot of range in colours, we are going to try to make the different parts of the face to be a bit more noticeable.
-To do this we are going to boost up the orange since that’s the colour that is the most predominant in the face.
+Luminance: Since our model’s face doesn’t have a lot of range in colors, we are going to try to make the different parts of the face to be a bit more noticeable.
+To do this we are going to boost up the orange since that’s the color that is the most predominant in the face.
 We’re also going to boost the yellows and greens since those are the ones in the glasses.
 And the last step is going to be taking down the blues to separate the hat from the sky even more.

 Without any doubt one of my favourite tools.
-It allows us to colour correct the highlights and the shadows, and for my particular style of photography I always try to add a red or green tint to the shadows.
+It allows us to color correct the highlights and the shadows, and for my particular style of photography I always try to add a red or green tint to the shadows.
 If there’s a lot of red in the image I will tint the shadows green and the other way around.

 Here is the photo with these changes applied.

 I’m actually not the biggest fan of sharpening images but I must admit that it does make a big difference sometimes.
 It’s especially relevant when you are thinking of posting the photo to Instagram or any other social networks that you might have.
 For this image, I set the amount to 75.